 10. Before I was a freelance food and travel writer I worked as a communication and marketing adviser for the Australian Arts Council.
 I have a huge passion for Australian theatre and Aboriginal and Torres Strait Islander arts.

-12. The current list is a ‘baby bucket list’ – it’s a short list of things we want to do before we become three.
+12. The major list was a ‘baby bucket list’ – it’s a short list of things we want to do before we become three.
 Seeing the great pyramids was one, as was living overseas, skiing over an international border and seeing the sunsets of Santorini.

 13. We celebrate the Oscars in a big way.
 Every year we hold a festival with friends.
 We all try and see as much that’s nominated as possible.
 Everyone has to send in their predictions the day before.
 I create dishes inspired by each of the films nominated for best picture.
 We watch the ceremony together and there are perpetual trophies for who got the most picks.